 - Seeds of one pomegranate, white pith and skins discarded (about 1 cup)

-- Bake for about 20-30 minutes, until just cooked through but not mushy.
+Bake for about 20-30 minutes, until just cooked through but not mushy.
 Remove from the oven, and allow to cool to just above room temperature.